MSc/PGDip Advanced Audiology Studies / Overview

 - Entry requirements

-A recognised professional audiology qualification and a relevant honours first degree (2:1 or above or equivalent) from an approved higher education institution or evidence of previous advanced study, research or professional experience which the University accepts as qualifying the applicant for entry.
+We require a recognised professional audiology qualification and a relevant honours first degree (Upper Second or above, or equivalent) from an approved higher education institution or evidence of previous advanced study, research or professional experience that the University accepts as qualifying the applicant for entry.

-Part-time students seconded from employment to undertake the programme must have the written support of their employer to attend the programme and to complete any necessary practice requirements.
+Part-time students seconded from employment to undertake this course must have the written support of their employer to attend and to complete any necessary practice requirements.

 - Number of places/applicants